Investigating the role of mergers in galaxy assembly in the early Universe (z > 5)

-To test the effects of mergers on the SFR, we compare them to the non-merger sample, which is the one occupying the bottom-left quadrant in Fig.\ref{fig:final_sample_selection}.
-While isolated galaxies agree well with the global MS relation, mergers show systematically higher SFRs in all the stellar mass bins, except the most massive one above $\log_{10}$ (M$_\ast$/M$_\odot$) $=9.2$, where the two subsets have similar median SFRs (Fig. \ref{fig:SFR_mass}).
-Considering the galaxies in the first $5$ bins in the range of M$_\star$ between $10^7$ and $10^9$ M$_\odot$, we find a SFR enhancement of $0.25 \pm 0.04$ dex for both the golden and the Gini-M$_{20}$ merger sample, that is, a factor of $\sim 1.8$ higher compared to non-mergers.
+While isolated galaxies agree well with the global MS relation, merging galaxies show systematically higher SFRs in all the stellar mass bins, except the most massive one above $\log_{10}$ (M$_\ast$/M$_\odot$) $=9.2$, where the three subsets have similar SFRs on average (Fig. \ref{fig:SFR_mass}).
+Considering the galaxies in the first $5$ bins in the range of M$_\star$ between $10^7$ and $10^9$ M$_\odot$, we find a SFR enhancement of $0.25 \pm 0.04$ dex for the golden and the Gini-M$_{20}$ merger sample, that is, a factor of $\sim 1.8$ higher compared to isolated galaxies.
 The different behaviour in the most massive bin could be due to timescale effects, or to different underlying physics.
 More massive mergers could be in a more advanced, post-coalescence merger stage, where the SFR has already reached its peak.
-Alternatively, more massive galaxies could experience dryer mergers (see \Citealt{lehnert16}), or are subject to stronger feedback preventing new star-formation.
+Alternatively, more massive galaxies might be subject to stronger feedback preventing new star-formation.

-To investigate the redshift dependence of this enhancement, we analyze the cosmic evolution of the sSFR.
-In particular, we calculate the median sSFR in $6$ equal-sized redshift bins for the merger subset and a control sample of non-mergers.
-This control sample was built by selecting for each merger a corresponding non-merging galaxy (randomly) with a similar stellar mass (within $0.2$ dex) and a similar redshift (within $0.3$).
+To investigate the redshift dependence of this enhancement, we analyse the cosmic evolution of the sSFR.
+In particular, we calculate the median sSFR in $6$ equal-sized redshift bins for the merger subset and a control sample of isolated galaxies.
+This control sample was built by selecting $20$ times for each merger a corresponding non-merging galaxy (randomly) with a similar stellar mass (within $0.2$ dex) and a similar redshift (within $0.3$).
 We show this comparison in Fig. \ref{fig:SSFR_redshift} with a SFR averaged over the last $10$ Myr.
-We find that mergers have a significant enhancement of sSFR compared to non-mergers across all redshift bins, with a median enhancement of $0.22 \pm 0.04$ dex for the golden subset, not significantly evolving with redshift.
-The Gini-M$_{20}$ mergers have a slightly lower but still significant sSFR enhancement of $0.17 \pm 0.04$ dex.
-The results shown in Fig. \ref{fig:SFR_mass} and Fig. \ref{fig:SSFR_redshift} for mergers and non-mergers are listed in Table \ref{table:results_SFR_enhancement} in the appendix \ref{appendix2:tables}.
+We find that mergers have a significant enhancement of sSFR compared to isolated galaxies, with a median enhancement of $0.23 \pm 0.04$ dex for the golden subset, which does not significantly evolve with redshift.
+The Gini-M$_{20}$ mergers have a slightly lower but still significant sSFR enhancement of $0.13 \pm 0.04$ dex.
+The results shown in Fig. \ref{fig:SFR_mass} and Fig. \ref{fig:SSFR_redshift} for mergers and non-mergers are reported in Table \ref{table:results_SFR_enhancement}.